General Election November 8 - VOTE!

-The WEA PAC endorsement process is a two step process.
-Candidates first provide written answers to a series of questions about education and labor rights.
-Then they attend an interview with members at the local level.
-WEA PAC, run by and for our members, uses this information to recommend the people who best support our beliefs and interests, without regard to political affiliation.
+The WEA-PAC endorsement process is a two-step process.
+Candidates first provide written answers to a series of questions about public education and workers' rights.
+Then they attend an interview with WEA-PAC members.
+We use questionnaire and interview information to recommend the candidates who best support our beliefs and interests, regardless of their political party.

 Check out our pro-education, pro-labor recommendations here.

 This year's general election ballot is packed with candidates and issues.
 When you vote, make sure you vote the whole ballot, front and back!
 Some legislative races are expected to be extremely close, and every vote really does matter.